mspnp/performance-optimization/TooManyInstances/docs/TooManyInstances.md

 ![Key indicators load-test results for the Chunky API in the Chatty I/O sample application][throughput-single-instance]

-No errors were reported, and the system was amply able to handle an increasing load with relatively little change in the response time.
+No errors were reported, and the system was amply able to handle an increasing load (up to nearly 3000 requests per second) with relatively low response time (between 0.07 and 0.15 seconds on average per request).

 ## Related resources